sleeyax/stremio-addons/kubernetes/README.md

 Apply ingress nginx configuration: `helm install nginx nginx/ -n stremio`.

+### Stremio streaming server
+Some addons might depends on a local streaming server in order to work.
+If you want to set that up, execute `kubectl apply -f streaming-server.yaml`.

+This will set up a local [stremio-streaming-server](https://hub.docker.com/r/sleeyax/stremio-streaming-server) within your cluster.
+It will work like a micro service so for security reasons it's not accessible from the outside.
+But your addons should still be able to send requests to it by its service name `streaming-server`, of course.

 ## Useful commands
 Compile configuration files and show the result on screen: `helm template <addon_name> <addon_dir> -f <addon_values>.yaml`.